USPTO Examiner RAMPERSAUD PRIYA M - Art Unit 2897

 Appeal Withdrawal and Reconsideration

-This examiner withdraws rejections or reopens prosecution in 66.7% of appeals filed.
-This is in the 45% percentile among all examiners.
-Strategic Insight: This examiner shows below-average willingness to reconsider rejections during appeals.
-Be prepared to fully prosecute appeals if filed.
+This examiner withdraws rejections or reopens prosecution in 75.0% of appeals filed.
+This is in the 65% percentile among all examiners.
+Of these withdrawals, 33.3% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
+Strategic Insight: This examiner shows above-average willingness to reconsider rejections during appeals.
+The mandatory appeal conference (MPEP § 1207.01) provides an opportunity for reconsideration.

 Examiner Cooperation and Flexibility